 Some ideas for ways to involve your students include:

-- True/False quiz
+- Jeopardy, True/False quiz, Comprehension quiz

-- Pass around tactile items such as money (or pictures) for students to touch and see up close.
+- Tactile items such as money (or pictures) for students to touch and see up close.

 Other tips